dejanvasic85/FootballStats-2/README.md

 ## About ##

-This simple solution was put together for displaying how the above features are able to come together even for a very minimalistic application.
+This simple solution was put together for displaying how the above features are utilised even for a very minimalistic application that allows for extensibility, testability and maintanibility.
 To get something up and running, the example was extended on top of the [football stats project v1](https://github.com/dejanvasic85/FootballStats).

 ## Running the Console ##